Aguadilla, Puerto Rico: Early 21st Century and Hurricane Maria

 The four radar systems used by the Federal Aviation Administration for flights in and around Puerto Rico were damaged by Hurricane Maria, and it took nearly two weeks to fix them.
 One of the radar systems is located in Aguadilla.

+The 2020s

+In recent years, the town has gathered some international celebrity due to the release of a Unidentified Anomalous Phenomena (UAP) footage captured by a Customs and Patrol aircraft near Rafael Hernández Airport on April 26, 2013, after the air traffic tower reported sighting a pinkish glowing orb flying near the facility.
+The 5-minute long thermal sequence was captured with a FLIR camera and released by the agency in September 2023, one of several acknowledged by the government as filmed by an official source since 2018, becoming colloquially known as “The Aguadilla UFO Incident”.
+Initially sent to Homeland Security for analysis, the film was then remitted to the Air Force before ultimately being released to civilian groups interested in the topic.
+The Scientific Coalition for Unidentified Aerial Phenomena (SCU) has called it the "most compelling" footage of the anomalous aerial activity.
+Since then, the footage has been replayed in several shows covering fringe topics, mostly aired in network television such as the History Channel, National Geographic and Discovery Channel.
+Debate remains ongoing, with Chinese lanterns, drones, birds and balloons being proposed as potential explanations by skeptics.

+In September 2024, the municipal government filed a lawsuit against private consortium LUMA Energy, citing collective losses related to the corporation's mismanagement of the energy distribution system.

 Geography

 Aguadilla is located in the northwest coast of the island of Puerto Rico, in the Western Coastal Plains.
 It is bordered by the Atlantic Ocean in the north, the municipalities of Isabela on the east, and Moca and Aguada in the south.

 The area of the municipality is 35.5 square miles.
 It is mostly plain, with some notable hills being Jiménez (728 feet) and Viñet (689 feet).
 It has only one river, the Culebrinas, which separates Aguadilla from Aguada.
 Also, Cedro Creek which separates Aguadilla from Isabela in the north.